 What’s better about this example?

 Unsubscribing is a defense mechanism.
 People use it to reclaim their time and attention.
-The unsubscribe process is a great opportunity to show users that you respect their needs.
+The unsubscribe process is a great opportunity to show users that you respect them.
 Slow, complex processes will only harden their resolve to separate from you permanently.

 Unsubscribe means unsubscribe.